ain/select_to/README.md

 # SelectTo

-SelectTo gem creates `<select>` control for navigation.
+SelectTo gem is Rails helper that creates `<select>` control for navigation.
 Optionally for AJAX request.

 ## Installation